 Yes.
-Your employer must continue your health benefits coverage as if you were working, but you are responsible for your share of the premium or your coverage could be canceled.
-If your paycheck have stopped during this time, you will have topay your employer directly for premium.
+Your employer must continue your insurance coverage as if you were working, but you are responsible for your share of the premium or your coverage could be canceled.
+If your paycheck has stopped during this time, you will have to pay your employer directly for the monthly premium.